lambdacdm/homepage/README.md

 I'm interested in Algebra.

-## Maths

-I have read the following books where I learnt extra math outside the class:
+Furthermore, I have read the following books where I learnt extra math outside the class:

 * *Naive Lie Theory* by John Stillwell (Lie Algebra)